Skip to main content

 The approval process involves two main steps:

-• Step 1: Referral application A referral application is an application to use the fast-track process.
+• Step 1: Referral application A referral application is an application requesting to use the fast-track process.
 The decision on a referral application is made by the Minister for Infrastructure.
 Projects listed in Schedule 2 of the FTAA do not need to go through this step.

 • Step 2: Substantive application Projects with a successful referral application, and projects listed in Schedule 2 of the FTAA, may lodge a substantive application for the approvals necessary to authorise the project.
 The decision on a substantive application is made by an independent expert panel (more detail on this below).

 The fast-track process is administered by the Environmental Protection Authority (EPA).
-More information about the process can be found on the Fast-Track Website.
+More information about the process can be found on the Fast-Track website.

 You can contact the EPA if you have any questions.